sabarioded/soRTOS/README.md

-# STM32 Custom CLI & RTOS
+# soRTOS

-A lightweight, preemptive Real-Time Operating System (RTOS) built from scratch for the STM32L476RG (Cortex-M4).
-This project demonstrates the implementation of a kernel, a thread-safe memory allocator, and an interactive Command Line Interface (CLI) without relying on the standard STM32 HAL or external RTOS libraries.
+Welcome to **soRTOS**!
+This is a lightweight, preemptive Real-Time Operating System (RTOS) that I wrote from scratch in C. It started as a project for the STM32L476RG (Cortex-M4), but I've designed it to be modular so the kernel logic is separate from the hardware details.
+This makes it pretty easy to port to other chips if you want to.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-STM32L476-green.svg)